refinedev/refine/documentation/docs/guides-and-concepts/forms/custom-form-validation.md

 ### Example

-Now let's prepare a rule that checks if the titles of posts are unique.
+Now let's prepare a rule that checks if the titles of the posts are unique.
 We have an endpoint like the below.
 We will do the uniqueness check here.

 ```json title="https://api.fake-rest.refine.dev/posts-unique-check?title=Example"
 {